 \section{Introduction}

-For longer than any of us has been learning physics, let alone teaching, curricula have included pendulums in introductory labs.
-Often, the goals have included students’ finding that the period of a pendulum has a small but measurable dependence on the amplitude of its swing, a result at odds with the simple harmonic oscillator model and Galileo’s claim in Two New Sciences \cite{TwoNewSciences}.
-The lab provides a context for learning practices and values of empirical science: To see the dependence, students need both to take care in their measurements and to be aware of the precision they have obtained\footnote{They do not need sophisticated technology!
-Mechanical stopwatches work fine.}.
+For longer than any of the authors of this paper have been learning physics, introductory labs have included a pendulum activity.
+Often, a goal of the activity is for students to demonstrate that the period of a pendulum has a small but measurable dependence on the amplitude of its swing, a result at odds with the simple harmonic oscillator model and Galileo’s claim in Two New Sciences \cite{TwoNewSciences}.
+Such a lab provides a context for learning practices and values of empirical science: to see the dependence, students need both to take care in their measurements and to be aware of the precision they have obtained.\footnote{They do not need sophisticated technology!
+Mechanical stopwatches work fine.}

-We have all assigned pendulum labs at the start of our introductory courses, at our respective institutions, with goals of introducing practices and values of empirical science.
-The activities should promote students' attention to experimental error as well as reflection and conversation about how science produces and assesses knowledge.
-These goals reflect our shared views of students: that they frame what is taking place based on what they have experienced, and what they have experienced in science labs has consisted mostly of step-by-step instructions for experiments that demonstrate or validate theoretical claims from lecture, and need support to engage in more deeply scientific practices.
+Each of us has assigned pendulum labs at the start of our introductory courses, at our respective institutions, with goals of introducing practices and values of empirical science.
+We want the activities to promote students' attention to experimental error as well as reflection and conversation about how science produces and assesses knowledge.
+These goals reflect our shared view of students: that they have mostly experienced step-by-step instructions for experiments that demonstrate or validate theoretical claims from lecture, and need support to engage in more deeply scientific practices.